AQAR

 1.1.2

-Programmes where syllabus revision was carried out during the year
+Number of Programmes where syllabus revision was carried out during the year

 Minutes of relevant Academic Council/BOS meeting